 “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.” —Romans 15:13

 We may be apart for now, but the bonds of our community as brothers and sisters in Christ aren’t limited by our physical location.
 As we all learn to navigate this new normal, we are reminded of what joy it brings the heart of God when his people are united.
-This semester’s Chapel theme verse, Romans 15:13, shows us that what unites us as Christians is the hope we find in Jesus.
+Romans 15:13 shows us that what unites us as Christians is the hope we find in Jesus.
 This does not make us immune to the world’s realities, but together we know that our ultimate hope is found in something greater.

 With that in mind, here’s what we have planned to keep the bonds of our community strong and support one another.

-Contemplative Tuesdays will be taking on a new form—as a podcast!
+The Contemplative Tuesdays podcast has started its second season.
 Lauren Becker, associate dean for spiritual formation, will be reading contemplative Scriptures on Tuesdays and sharing them with our community in audio form.
-Listen online or through Spotify ➔
+Listen online or through Apple Podcasts or through Spotify ➔

 How are things going for you?
 We want to hear from you, wherever you are, to know how we can be praying for you and your family right now.
 This is a big adjustment for all of us, but the same resources of support and community are still here and accessible.
 Fill out this form and a member of the Chapel Office would love to connect with and/or pray for you!